HaxSantosh/MyPortfolio/README.md

 # Santosh Kumar Yadav - Developer Portfolio

 This is a frontend-only developer portfolio for Santosh Kumar Yadav, built with React (using Vite), Redux Toolkit, Tailwind CSS, and Framer Motion.
+The site is deployed to GitHub Pages at [haxsantosh.github.io/MyPortfolio](https://haxsantosh.github.io/MyPortfolio/).

 ## Tech Stack
 - **Framework/Library:** React (with Vite)